jadebono/bitscope/README.md

 1. Name, Surname, Username, Email & Currency fields will each be encrypted with a secret key and a secret initVector to preserve registrant privacy in case of a database hack or leak.

 ---

+# `A Note on Environmental Variables`

+Environmental variables are disposable and do not constitute a secret.
+They have not been excluded so that they are available for easy testing.
+Users however are welcome to substitute them with their own.

+---